 Heart: Our strong Ethos means students experience high levels of well-being, happiness and belonging.
-This means we create a caring, inclusive enjoy support and connections in all community in which all experience lifegiving friendships.
+This means we create a caring, inclusive community in which all experience lifegiving friendships.
 By reaching out to others as a team whether volunteering in Salesian communities in Zambia or teaching language development classes locally, our students experience on a daily basis that, when you're happy, you achieve.
 In these challenging times more than ever this makes the difference.